Ahket-net/docs/MD/STASH Reference Manual.md

 This protocol describes the process of creating or updating a DDS in Registries.
 The protocol is to uphold the EXclusivity Assurance to by making preventing the leak of the held SIG to the public.

 ###### Oblivious Transfer
-Since a leak of a SIG could be from, either, the signer of that DDS or the Registry, it is importatn to identify the culprit when a leak occurs.
+Since a leak of a SIG could be from, either, the signer of that DDS or the Registry, it is important to identify the culprit when a leak occurs.
 To do so, a Zero-Knowledge cryptographic technique called 1-n Oblivious Transfer (1-nOT) is used.
 This is required in the communication between the DDS signer and the Registry, which is not recorded on the blockchain.

 Specifications: